-Additionally, the facility will also offer a new state of the art MRI machine.
-The Magnetom Sola is the first 1.5T MRI system that automatically adjusts to patient biovariability to overcome unwarranted variations in MRI examinations.
+Additionally, the facility will also offer scans on the Siemens Magnetom Sola, the first 1.5T MRI system that automatically adjusts to patient biovariability to overcome unwarranted variations in MRI examinations.
+The new machine grants patients access to MRI that previously had to be excluded because of certain medical conditions or due to the exam's complexity.
+Free-breathing and compressed sensing applications help improve the patient experience, while extending a range of services.
 Practically speaking this means that patients will require fewer rescans, predictable scheduling and consistent, high-quality personalized exams with increased productivity.
-The new equipment and the efficiencies gained will provide doctors with better and more information to develop specialized treatment plans for patients based on their individual circumstances.
-Importantly, there will be no procedures that require anesthesia at within this multispecialty clinic.